FBAR Reporting Requirements: Everything You Need to Know for Compliance

-Here's the good news -- the government gives you an automatic six-month extension on the FBAR.
-It's probably easiest to take care of FBAR by April 15th when you deal with most other tax reporting obligations.
-But if needed, you can take until October 15th to file FBAR.
+The good news is that the government gives you an automatic six-month extension on the FBAR.
+It's probably easiest to take care of FBAR by April 15th, when you deal with most other tax reporting obligations.
+But if needed, you can take until October 15th to file.

-What If You Missed Your FBAR Reporting Requirement?
+What If You Missed Your FBAR Filing Requirement?

 A tax professional can help you select the right program and help you get back into FBAR compliance.